Vehicle Security Hints & Tips

 Fit an alarm and always use it

 An alarm will not physically stop a thief; however they are a powerful deterrent and won’t let a thief operate anonymously.
-Many of our alarms have an immobilisation systems integrated, providing comprehensive protection and not subject to the same ‘hacking vulnerabilities of manufacturer-supplied systems.
 Make sure you activate your alarm every time you park your vehicle.

 Check for recalls & software updates

 Consult your vehicle’s manufacturer or local franchised dealer to see if there have been any manufacturer recalls or software updates.
 Security related recalls and software updates are rare, but it’s worth checking and more importantly, doing so may alert you to any safety related faults.

 Thieves will break into vehicles to steal absolutely anything, so keep your vehicle interior clutter free and your belongings out of sight – even if you are parked at home.
 Anything goes – sunglasses, shoes, jackets, CDs, full carrier bags, mobile phones, sat navs and cash.

 If you’re buying a second hand vehicle, be wary of those that appear to be ‘bargains’.
 Have a good look at the registration documents and always check the vehicle’s history with HPI Group Ltd, Carwatch UK Ltd., the AA or the RAC.

 Lock the vehicle’s doors, windows & remove keys from ignition.